-Whether a surgery is planned or unexpected, it is a source of trauma to the body.
-After surgery you are at a higher risk of infection, falls, decreased mobility, weight fluctuation, and fatigue.
-Even though there are risks, surgery is meant to improve your quality of life in the long run!
+Whether surgery is planned or unexpected, it is a source of trauma to the body.
+You are at a higher risk after surgery of infection, falls, decreased mobility, weight fluctuation, and fatigue.
+Even though there are risks, surgery is intended to improve your quality of life in the long run!

 Nutrition is Critical

-One of the best ways to achieve a quick and full recovery is to focus on nutrition.
-Whole foods are the main area of focus – foods that are unprocessed – because they have lower amounts of fat, sugar, salt, and additives than processed foods.
-Whole foods also give you more vitamins and fibre which makes them a better choice after surgery.
-Please note that your appetite may be low after surgery, but it is important to try to eat an abundance of vitamins, minerals, and protein and to drink plenty of water.
-Smoothies can be a great way to get the calories and nutrients that you need, especially when you have a diminished appetite or difficulty eating.
+One of the best ways to achieve a quick and complete recovery is to focus on nutrition.
+Whole foods are the central area of focus – unprocessed foods – because they have lower amounts of fat, sugar, salt, and additives than processed foods.
+Whole foods also give you more vitamins and fibre, which makes them a better choice after surgery.
+Please note that your appetite may be low after surgery, but it is essential to try to eat an abundance of vitamins, minerals, and protein and to drink plenty of water.
+Smoothies are a great way to get the calories and nutrients you need, especially when you have a diminished appetite or difficulty eating.

 7 Top Foods to Promote Healing After Surgery

-There are all kinds of foods you can target after surgery to help speed along the recovery process, but here is a list of some easily accessible and healthy foods to consider.
+You can target all kinds of foods after surgery to help speed the recovery process, but here is a list of some easily accessible and healthy foods to consider.
 It is all about finding the right foods that assist with healing but are also appetizing to your palate.

 - Oranges, mandarins, grapefruits, pomelos, lemons, limes

-Citrus fruits are full of vitamin C and zinc which aid in repairing tendons, ligaments, and healing surgical wounds.
-These colourful and sweet or tart fruits have plenty of fibre and good water content which can help prevent constipation.
+Citrus fruits are full of vitamin C and zinc, which aid in repairing tendons and ligaments and healing surgical wounds.
+These colourful and sweet or tart fruits have plenty of fibre and good water content, which can help prevent constipation.
 If you’re not fond of citrus, other vitamin C sources include strawberries, kiwi, potatoes, broccoli, and bell peppers.

 - Blueberries, strawberries, raspberries, blackberries, cranberries, pomegranates, grapes

-Berries have vitamin K which aids in blood clotting, and like citrus fruits they have lots of vitamin C. All berries have vitamin C, but strawberries especially; 1 cup of strawberries has 150% of the recommended daily intake!
+Berries have vitamin K, which aids in blood clotting; like citrus fruits, they have lots of vitamin C. All berries have vitamin C, but strawberries especially; 1 cup has 150% of the recommended daily intake!

 - Romaine lettuce, spinach, kale, swiss chard, mustard greens, cabbage